matloff/fastBigStat/README.md

 *Background on MM estimators*

-* Suppose we are modeling a random variable with some parametric distribution family, such as normal, exonential or gamma.
+* Suppose we are modeling a random variable with some parametric distribution family, such as normal, exponential or gamma.
 We want to estimate the parameter(s) from our data X<sub>1</sub>,...,X<sub>n</sub>.
 How can we do this?